-4. List the three things that life as we know it needs to exist:
+4. Aside from liquid water, list the three things that life as we know it needs to exist:

-- 5. If we are considering the emergence of life, what things do we need to know about:
+- 5. Imagine life is just beginning on a planet (ours or another one).
+If we were considering the emergence of life, what things would you want to know about:

 - a.
 Land

 - b.
 Ocean

 - c.
 Atmosphere